MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getnoprogresstimeout.md

 ---
 title: bitsadmin getnoprogresstimeout
-description: Windows Commands topic for **bitsadmin getnoprogresstimeout** - Retrieves the length of time, in seconds, that the service tries to transfer the file after a transient error occurs.
+description: Windows Commands topic for bitsadmin getnoprogresstimeout, which retrieves the length of time, in seconds, that the service tries to transfer the file after a transient error occurs. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 9cd9b19b-cbb4-4352-8419-978080f016b6

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 9cd9b19b-cbb4-4352-8419-978080f016b6
 author: coreyp-at-msft